lrug/lrug.org/source/meetings/2025/may/index.html.md

 This month we're hosted by the lovely folk at [Space4](https://space4.tech/), near Finsbury Park.
 [Full venue and registration details are given below](#may25registration).

+[judge.me](https://judge.me) are very kindly providing pizzas before the meeting.
+Make sure you register so we know how many to get!

 ## Agenda